-In focus: The borers are back in town
+In focus: the borers are back in town

-$TBM\ 3\ Wendy, dug\ a\ 6.2-kilometre\ tunnel\ to\ the\ edge\ of\ Sydney\ Harbour, on\ the\ City\ \&\ Southwest\ project.$
+TBM 3 Wendy, dug a 6.2-kilometre tunnel to the edge of Sydney Harbour, on the City & Southwest project.

-Tunnel boring machines (TBMs) are headed back to Sydney with contracts worth \$6 billion awarded for more than 60 kilometres of tunnelling.
+Tunnel boring machines (TBMs) are back in Sydney with contracts worth \$6 billion awarded for more than 60 kilometres of tunnelling.

-The first of two mega borers will start work before the end of 2022 at the site of the future Bays Station on the Sydney Metro West project and tunnel 11 kilometres west to Sydney Olympic Park.
+The first of two mega borers will tunnel from the site of the future Bays Station on the Sydney Metro West project and tunnel 11 kilometres west to Sydney Olympic Park.
 This \$1.96 billion tunnelling contract is being delivered by the Acciona Ferrovial consortium.
 The Gamuda Australia and Laing O'Rourke consortium will deliver a further 9 kilometres of twin metro rail tunnels between Sydney Olympic Park and Westmead under a \$2.16 billion contract.

-And on the Sydney Metro - Western Sydney Airport project, four TBMs will deliver 9.8 kilometres of twin metro tunnels under a \$1.8 billion contract awarded to the CPB Contractors Ghella consortium.
+And on the Sydney Metro-Western Sydney Airport project, four TBMs will deliver 9.8 kilometres of twin metro tunnels under a \$1.8 billion contract awarded to the CPB Contractors Ghella consortium.